sadman-strativ/simple_python/readme.md

 # Getting started with Jenkins

-# Installation
 ## We will use Docker to run the Jenkins server
 ## The instructions are for macOS only.
 Might be suitable for linux as well (unix systems)

+## Installation
 ### Create a network first.
-Here, we are create a network named 'jenkins'
+Here, we are creating a network named 'jenkins'
 ```
 docker network create jenkins
 ```